MNaplesDevelopment/mandelbrot-set/README.md

 G and T: decreases and increases the vertical shift increment.
 (By a factor of 10)

 Y and H: decreases and increases the accuracy of how quickly a point diverges.
-(By a factor of 2)
+(By a factor of 2) (In practice this actually shouldn't change anything)

 J and U: decreases and increases the number of interations.
 (By 25)